 Looking for the best toddler sleep sacks?
 I’m here to give you the 4-1-1 on some of the most popular toddler sleep sacks.
 I’ve tried them all, and want to share my experience with each sleep sack.
 If you’ve read my article on ‘the 8 tricks we use to get our kids to sleep ANYWHERE‘ you will know I am a huge fan of sleep sacks.
 We use sleep sacks with our kids until the bitter end!
 They keep the kids warm, are safer than a blanket, and are perfect for travel.
-In my opinion, sleeping sacks for toddlers are a must-have item for babies and toddlers.
+In my opinion, sleeping sacks for toddlers are a must-have item to add to your baby registry list!

 We used a sleep sack with our eldest until he was age 3.
 Even now, at 4.5 he still sleeps with his sleep sack as a snuggle because he’s become attached to it!
 It’s amazing how to see how both kids start yawning and getting ‘heavy eyes’ just as we zip them into their sacks.
 Since we use our sleep sacks for so long, I wanted to find the best sacks that will work for taller toddlers.
 My eldest can still squeeze into his largest sack at almost 5 years old!